An objective function for order preserving hierarchical clustering: Properties of

 We have chosen to focus on \emph{Pareto optimality} \citep{Zadeh1963} in the context of bi-objective maximisation.
 In order to do that, for an ordered similarity space $(X,s,\omega)$, we decompose $\val_f$ into its sum components $\val_{s_d}$ and $\val_g$: \begin{definition} Let $(X,s,\omega)$ be an ordered similarity space.
 For trees $T,T' \in \btrees{X}$ we say that $T$ is \deft{Pareto dominated} by $T'$ if \begin{description} \item[$1.$] $\val_\theta(T') \ge \val_\theta(T)$ for $\theta \in \{s_d,g\}$, and \item[$2.$] for at least one objective $\val_\theta$ we have $\val_\theta(T') > \val_\theta(T)$. \end{description} A solution is \deft{Pareto optimal} if there are no solutions dominating it, and the family of all Pareto optimal solutions is referred to as the \deft{Pareto front}. \end{definition} Thus, a Pareto optimal solution has the property that for any other candidate solution, at least one objective will deteriorate.
 An illustration of the Pareto front is given in Figure~\ref{fig:pareto-front}.

 To identify the Pareto front for a bi-objective optimisation problem, the naive approach is to identify the optimal solutions for all linear combinations $\gamma \val_{s_d} + \delta \val_g$ for $\gamma,\delta > 0$.\footnote{More efficient methods exist, such as \citep{KimWeck2005}.} However, as the following definition and lemma shows, in our case, we can limit the study to convex combinations of the objectives.
-This is a general property that follows from the linearity of the objectives, and is not particular for our case.
-We still choose to write it out, since it provides insight into the structure of the problem, and also points to possible ways of attacking the problem of tracing out the Pareto front.
 We start by introducing a new value function $\val_\alpha$, which is a convex combination of the two objectives.

 \begin{definition} Given $(X,s,\omega)$ and $\alpha \in [0,1]$, define $\val_\alpha : \btrees{X} \to \R$ as

 \end{definition} Notice that due to the linearity of $\val_{s_d}$ and $\val_g$, we have

 Optimising a linear combination $\gamma \val_{s_d} + \delta \val_g$ can be replaced by optimising $\val_\alpha$ for a suitable value of $\alpha$: \begin{lemma} For $\gamma,\delta > 0$, let $\alpha = \frac{\gamma}{\gamma + \delta}$.
 Then $T \in \btrees{X}$ maximises $\val_\alpha$ if and only if $T$ also maximises $\gamma \val_{s_d} + \delta \val_g$. \end{lemma} \begin{proof} For a fixed $\beta > 0$, a tree that maximises $\val_{s_d} + \val_g$ also maximises $\beta (\val_{s_d} + \val_g)$.
 And since